How do you get supported independent living in your plan?

 • reports about your daily support needs.

-This helps us understand your current circumstances, strengths, barriers and daily support needs.
+This helps us understand your current situation, strengths, barriers and daily support needs.
 Don’t worry if you don’t know all of this straight away.
 We’ll help you work it out.

 We may also ask for other assessments if we need more information to make a decision.
 We’ll include funding in your plan for an assessment of your home and living needs if we need more information.